Habitat provides nature experience in a new way

 About the Author

-Carol Emmert serves as Conner Prairie’s Recruitment and Volunteer Manager.
+Carol Noel serves as Conner Prairie’s Recruitment and Volunteer Manager.
 You’ll often catch her walking the grounds checking on our adult volunteers and our staff members.
 For the next month you’ll likely find her eating lunch near the sunflower field as she dreams up new ways to help people Step Into the Story.